lgmorand/aks-workshop/_entries/02-07 challenge7.md

 parent-id: upandrunning
 ---

 Congratulations!
 You have deployed your `webapp` in an AKS cluster and you made it publicly accessible.
-In this challenge, you will explore the native integration between AKS and [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) by checking basic metrics metrics about the cluster.
+In this challenge, you will explore the native integration between AKS and [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/overview) by checking basic metrics about the cluster.

 ### Tasks